turingschool/front-end-curriculum/lessons/module-1/getting-around-in-the-terminal.md

 - `bash` A particular type of shell found on Unix systems
 - `Directory` Same thing as a Folder
 - `command` - A set of instructions for the computer to execute - provided via the command line
+- `argument` - A piece of information needed to run a certain command
+- `flag` - an optional argument usually prefixed by a '-' or '--'

 ### A note on interchangeable terms above